 Assessment is normally by assignment, project and occasionally online group work.
 Occasionally some classes will be assessed by a formal exam, but if you're not in the UK you can normally arrange an exam centre in your own country.

 Normally minimum second-class Honours degree, from a related BEng or BSc degree subject.

 Other qualifications will be considered if they meet the same standard.
 Please note that due to the large variety of qualifications, a definite answer can only be given once a full application has been received.

 We've a thriving international community with students coming here to study from over 100 countries across the world.
 Find out all you need to know about studying in Glasgow at Strathclyde and hear from students about their experiences.Visit our international students' section

 Fees & funding

 A degree in Chemical Technology and Management is flexible and relevant to many industries.
-Using a modular approach allows prospective students to choose some of your own modules.
-As a student, you'll be able to tailor your degree to your own needs.
+Our modular structure enables you to tailor your degree to your needs.